CagriCatik/Python/webpage/docs/python-guide/01_Python_Basics/22_Truthy_and_Falsy.md

-# Truthy and Falsy Values in Python
+# Truthy and Falsy Values

 In Python, every object can be categorized as either truthy or falsy.
 While the most explicit examples are the `True` and `False` booleans, it's important to note that these booleans are essentially constants representing 1 and 0, respectively.
 You can use any non-zero number as truthy and zero as falsy.
 For instance, using 1 instead of `True` and 0 instead of `False` is completely valid.